clarke-lab/CHO_cell_microprotein_analysis/README.md

-# Annotation of the non-canonical translatome reveals that CHO cell microproteins are a new class of mAb drug product impurity
+# CHO cell Ribo-seq analysis

 [![DOI](https://zenodo.org/badge/449655379.svg)](https://zenodo.org/badge/latestdoi/449655379)

 The code contained in this repositority enable the reproduction of the results of:

-Castro-Rivadeneyra *et. al* 2022. **Found in translation: Microproteins are a new class of host cell impurity in mAb drug products**
+Castro-Rivadeneyra *et. al* 2022. **Annotation of the non-canonical translatome reveals that CHO cell microproteins are a new class of mAb drug product impurity**

 The publication is freely availiable here: xxxxxxx&nbsp;